YWenxi/think-with-images-through-self-calling/README.md

 ### Evaluation

-We evaluate DeepEyes using its [official eval scripts](https://github.com/Visual-Agent/DeepEyes/tree/main/eval) and would provide the eval scripts for our models soon.
+We evaluate DeepEyes using its [official eval scripts](https://github.com/Visual-Agent/DeepEyes/tree/main/eval) and would provide the eval scripts for our models in [eval](./eval/).

 ## License